Meet Rob Daniels

 April 2006 – August 2007

-Rob Daniels has earned his reputation and can be counted on to serve with honesty and integrity and more importantly with impartiality.
-His years of experience in the justice system have prepared him to serve our Baltimore County community as Judge of the Circuit Court:
+Rob Daniels has earned his reputation and can be counted on to serve with honesty and integrity.
+His years of Executive Branch experience – including law enforcement experience – have prepared him to serve our Baltimore County community as County Executive:

-• More than six years as a prosecutor serving Carroll and Anne Arundel Counties and Baltimore City
+• 6+ years as a prosecutor serving Carroll County, Anne Arundel County and Baltimore City

 The Jill Fox Center for Hope, a LifeBridge Affiliate